krishgondaliya/File-Compressor-and-Decompressor/README.md

 # Huffzip

-`huffzip` is a C++20 file compressor and decompressor project scaffolded for a Huffman-coding implementation.
+`huffzip` is a C++20 file compressor and decompressor project for a Huffman-coding implementation.

 ## Build